1958 Rif riots

-Prince Hassan, who was then military chief of staff, promulgated a decree that put the Rif region in a state of emergency and led an army of 20,000–30,000 soldiers to contain the uprising.
+Prince Hassan, who was then the military chief of staff, promulgated a decree that put the Rif region in a state of emergency and led an army of 20,000–30,000 soldiers to contain the uprising.
 The soldiers were aided with air support from French pilots.
 Estimates around 2,000–8,000 inhabitants of the region were killed and thousands more injured.
 According to El-Khattabi, 8,420 were taken as political prisoners.

 Context

 The Rif was at that time the stronghold of the Moroccan National Liberation Army (ALN).
 This liberation army was founded on 2 October 1955 under the impetus of Abdelkrim El Khattabi, who at the time had called on several Berber warlords from the Atlas and the Rif to work together.

 This movement was very active in the Rif in 1955, with skirmishes against French positions.
 The ALN supporters were in favour of armed struggle while the Istiqlal Party supporters were negotiating independence with France and Spain.
 This was finally obtained in 1956 and it was the Istiqlal that took power in Morocco.

+A source of discontent for Riffians and especially the Ait Waryaghar was that rather than their own people being appointed to the new local administration of Al Hoceima after independence, French-speaking Istiqlal supporters from the "southern zone" (the area of Morocco previously colonised by the French) were appointed and given positions of power.
+For example, one of the first governors of the province was a black Casablancan who was compared to Bou Hmara's black general Jilali Mul l-Wudhu.

 The ALN refused to recognise this independence because France and Spain were still present in Morocco and therefore continued the armed struggle in the Rif and in the Atlas, entering into open conflict with the Istiqlal party.
 The latter, led by Abdelkhalek Torres, Mehdi Ben Barka and Allal Al Fassi, committed numerous crimes (assassinations and kidnappings) against ALN sympathisers.
 Haddou Aqchich and Abbas Lamsaadi, fighters and emblematic figures of the ALN were assassinated.
 The Riffian population, feeling more and more marginalised and attacked by the Istiqlal party in power, decided to revolt in October 1958.